alexeygrigorev/workshops/mlzoomcamp-serverless/README.md

 - Creating a simple AWS Lambda function
 - Deploying Scikit-Learn models with Docker
-- Using Onnx for Keras and TF models
+- Using ONNX for Keras and TF models
-- Onnx for PyTorch models
+- ONNX for PyTorch models

 ## Prerequisites